kyma-incubator/compass/docs/investigations/simplify-api-usage/simplify-api-usage.md

 # Simplify usage of Compass API

 ## Terminology:
-`consumer` - client of a Compass API (Application, Runtime, Integration System)
+`consumer` - client of a Compass API (Application, Runtime, Integration System - no User included!)

 ## Overview

-This document discusses how to simplify usage of Compass API
+This document discusses how to simplify usage of Compass API.

 As of right now, there are some mutations that are related to a base entity (e.g. Application or Runtime) and they require the ID of the base entity: